 Respite care in Wales

-This factsheet looks at what respite care is, the different types that are available, and how to pay for it.
-It also offers tips to help carers and people with dementia to get the most out of replacement care.
+Find out what respite care is, the different types that are available, how to pay for it and how to get the most out of it.

 What is respite care?

 Respite care is temporary care or support that gives the person’s main carer a break from caring.

 Respite care can be arranged for a short time, for example while you go to the shops or meet friends.
 It can also be arranged for a longer time, for example if you want to have a break for a few days, or spend some time away.
 In some parts of Wales, it can also be provided when the carer has a temporary urgent health issue.

 Having a break from your caring role can improve your physical and mental wellbeing, and be good for your relationship with the person you care for.

 Respite care can also have benefits for the person with dementia.
 It can be a good way for them to enjoy different hobbies and interests and maintain or develop relationships with others.
 This can improve their wellbeing, as it can help them to remain involved and active.